a8m/agile/README.md

 ```
 ###min
 Find and return the lowest number in a given array.
-if an expression is provided, will return max value by expression.
+if an `expression` is provided, will return min value by expression.
 **Usage:** `_.min(array)`
 ```js
 _.min([1,2,3,4,7,8,9]) // → 1